fraisbeck/Java_Class_Projects/screenshots-and-reflections/week-14/weekly-reflection.md

 # Weekly Reflection

 #### What went well this week?

-Replace this text with your response.
+I think this week went fairly well.
+I watched the videos and looked along with the demo example code given to figure it out piece by piece.

 #### What didn't go so well this week?

-Replace this text with your response.
+It took me a little bit to realize that int and Integer are two different types of variables You can't have a null int but you can have a null Integer.

+I'm also not sure if I did the title tag right in the last lab.
+I copied over the head.JSP and modified it to pull the variable I entered to see if that works but the tab still read the same as my other tabs normally do.

 #### What additional resources did you use or what help did you receive to complete your work?

-Share your resources here.
-Example: "When completing Lab 2, I used this [stackoverflow article](https://stackoverflow.com/questions/28177370/how-to-format-localdate-to-string), to format the date.

-I also got stuck with a corrupt commit error message:

-			error: inflate: data stream error (incorrect header check)
-			error: corrupt loose object '5cdeb9c3a1fe164cb4d2779d1e0d9d9f4ef18c6a'
-			fatal: loose object 5cdeb9c3a1fe164cb4d2779d1e0d9d9f4ef18c6a (stored in .git/objects/5c/deb9c3a1fe164cb4d2779d1e0d9d9f4ef18c6a)

-Curtis, the IT Guide, helped me resolve it by using [this article](https://stackoverflow.com/questions/12571557/fixing-a-corrupt-loose-object-as-a-commit-in-git).

-If you didn't use any additional resources or receive any outside help, then indicate that as such.
-Example: "I did not use any outside resources on any parts of this submission - the work is entirely my own."

-Replace this text and the examples above with your own references.
+I used the class website, the class videos, and the w3schools website to refresh myself on html forms and syntax